Corgi Husky Mix - Everything You Want To Know - Best Corgi Mixes

 While the Corgi Husky mix will require more exercise than your average dog, they love all forms of it.
 Be it fetching, hiking, swimming, or playing with other dogs at the park.
 This is great since a bored Horgi is a threat to anything that looks fun to shred.

 While the Corgi only sheds their undercoat twice a year, they will shed their outer coat much more often.
 And Huskies’ grooming requirements aren’t for the faint of heart.
 Their undercoat seems to never stop shedding and your yard will look like a cotton field when you groom them.
+The Husky will blow their coat.
+This term means that you’ll see gobs of hair floating through the air as it is released in tufts that seem to be blown from the body.

 You’ll want at a minimum two brushes for your Corgi Husky!